-Artist Thornton Utz Enjoys a Multi-Faceted Career
+Artist Thornton Utz Enjoyed a Multi-Faceted Career

 Utz did the cover artwork for over fifty issues of the Saturday Evening Post during the magazine's golden era, and he contributed illustrations to almost all major American magazines.
 Then he began to pursue portraiture of both children and adults, winning commissions from noted figures, including royalty, all over the world.
 Utz painted the late Princess Grace of Monaco, the family of former President Jimmy Carter, Astronaut Alan Shepard and Humorist Erma Bombeck, among others.
 He also has created scores of wonderful portraits of children for their adoring parents and grandparents.
 These superb paintings command $5,000 and up.

 The Life of Thornton Utz In the Early 1980s in Sarasota, Florida

 In the early 1980s, Thornton Utz would get up before 5:00 AM work in his studio until breakfast when he would be joined by his wife Maud and the youngest of his six children, Dawn, and Scott.
 At his easel until lunch, he would make the short walk to his home, take a nap, then continues painting until 5:30 PM or 6:00 PM.
 During the day the tall gray-haired artist spent much of his time on portraits of both young and old.
 Famous for his painting of some of the world's most famous people.
 Utz was most at ease painting children—in particular, little girls.
 At this time Utz and his family lived in a home designed and built by the artist himself in Siesta Key, Sarasota, Florida.